Bounds for Characters of the Symmetric Group: A Hypercontractive Approach: Other applications of Theorem

-\begin{cor} There exists an absolute constant $C>0,$ such that the following holds.
-Let $d_1$ and $d_2$ be positive integers.
+\begin{cor} There exist absolute constants $C,\bar{C}>0,$ such that the following holds.
+Let $d_1\le d_2$ be positive integers.
 Let $\lambda$ and $\mu $ be partitions of levels $d_1$ and $d_2$ respectively, and let $\nu$ be a partition of an arbitrary level.
 Then

 \end{cor}

 Finally, we can be slightly trickier and obtain the following bound when only $\lambda$ is assumed to have a low level.

 \begin{cor} There exists an absolute constant $C>0,$ such that the following holds.
 Let $d$ be an integer, let $\lambda$ be a partition of level $d$, let $\mu, \nu$ be partitions, and let $q=\frac{\log(\chi_\mu(1)\chi_{\nu}(1))}{d}.$ If $q \ge 2$, then